| | Synopsis :

 the installation events till it is complete and the system is properly

-- These last 2 installations of both Windows 98 and Windows ME won't appear
+configured and rebooted in Windows ME.
+These last 2 installations of both Windows 98 and Windows ME won't appear

 in the startup menu shown in step #16 because they belong to different